-To make the dough, beat the vegetable shortening, on medium-high speed, with an electric mixer, until it has doubled in size and is nice and fluffy, about 3 minutes.
-Add the baking powder, salt, and beat for 1 minute to incorporate into the shortening.
+To make the dough, beat the coconut oil, on medium-high speed, with an electric mixer, about 3 minutes.
+Add the baking powder, salt, and beat for 1 minute to incorporate into the oil.

 Add half of the masa harina then add half of the vegetable stock.
 After it is completely incorporated, add the other half of masa harina and vegetable stock.
 Beat at low speed, until thoroughly mixed.
 It should have the consistency of a thick cake batter.
 If necessary add more vegetable stock until you reach that consistency.
 Taste the dough, and add more salt if necessary.
 It should be a little bit salty.